dtortosa/capstone_project/README.md

 #### Selection of the regressor

 Initially, I run multiple regressors that are recommend for this type of regression problem ([Scikit learn flowchart](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)).
+I used the `scikit-learn` Python library for all models.
 As I did not have a priori reasons to think that just a few or many features were important, I tried models recommended in each of these scenarios.
 I used cross validation by randomly splitting the data in multiple train-test sets with `ShuffleSplit`.
 Then I used `cross_val_score` to calculate the average R<sup>2</sup> across the test sets.
 I used models with all predictors, but also models with only EUR-pricing features and with only Twitter sentiment features.
 This was repeated across multiple regressors:

 - [Lasso](https://scikit-learn.org/stable/modules/linear_model.html#lasso)
 - [Elastic-Net](https://scikit-learn.org/stable/modules/linear_model.html#elastic-net)